rafagomes/react-pocket-projects/README.md

 ## Translate (TS)
 A good example on how to use Contexts from React 16.
 If you are thinking about replace Redux for Contexts, in a less complex app, for instance, this is good example.
 Redux has a lot of features that Contexts hasn't so, think carefully about that change.

+## Hooks-simples (TS)
+A very straight forward app to demonstrate the Hooks way to build apps.

 #
 So that's it guys and girls!